parrot26/parrot26/README.md

 ### Acknowledgments

-* Comenta a otros sobre este profile 📢
+* Comment to others about this profile 📢
-* Invita una cerveza 🍺 o un café ☕
+* Invite a Beer 🍺 or a coffee ☕
-* Da las gracias públicamente 🤓
+* You publicly thank us 🤓

 &nbsp;
 &nbsp;